verana-labs/verifiable-trust-vpr-spec/spec.md

 - load `DidDirectory` entry `dd`.

 - use [MOD-TD-MSG-1] to decrease by `dd.deposit` the [[ref: trust deposit]] of `dd.controller` account.
-- remove entry from `DIDDirectory`.
+- remove entry from `DidDirectory`.

 #### [MOD-DD-MSG-4] Touch a DID